-Redshift Spectrum is a querying engine service offered by the AWS allowing customers to use only the computing capability of redshift clusters on data available in S3 in different formats.
-This feature enables customers to add external tables to redshift clusters and run complex read queries over them without actually loading or copying data to Redshift.
+Redshift Spectrum is a querying engine service offered by the AWS allowing customers to use only the computing capability of Redshift clusters on data available in S3 in different formats.
+This feature enables customers to add external tables to Redshift clusters and run complex read queries over them without actually loading or copying data to Redshift.

-Pricing of redshift spectrum is based on the amount of data scanned by each query and is fixed at 5$ per TB of data scanned.
+Pricing of Redshift Spectrum is based on the amount of data scanned by each query and is fixed at 5$ per TB of data scanned.
 The cost is calculated in terms of the nearest megabyte with each megabyte costing .05 $.
 There is a minimum limit of 10 MB per query.
 Only the read queries are charged and the table creation and other DDL queries are not charged.

-Redshift ETL – Optimizing Total Cost
+Optimizing Redshift ETL Cost

 Now that we have seen the factors that broadly affect the Redshift pricing lets look into some of the best practices that can be followed to keep the total cost of ownership down.

-- Redshift needs some housekeeping activities like VACUUM to be executed periodically for claiming the data back after deletes.
+- Vacuuming Tables: Redshift needs some housekeeping activities like VACUUM to be executed periodically for claiming the data back after deletes.
 Even though it is possible to automate this to execute on a fixed schedule, it is a good practice to run it after large queries that use delete markers.
 This can save space and thereby cost.

-- Follow a proper archival strategy that removes less used data into a cheaper storage mechanism like S3.
+- Archival Strategy: Follow a proper archival strategy that removes less used data into a cheaper storage mechanism like S3.
 Make use of the Redshift spectrum feature in the rare cases where this data is required.

-- Redshift offers backup in the form of snapshots.
+- Data Backup: Redshift offers backup in the form of snapshots.
 Storage is free for backups up to 100 per cent of the Redshift cluster data volume and using the automated incremental snapshots, customers can create finely-tuned backup strategies.

-- While fixing node types, it is great to have a clear idea of the total data volume right from the start itself. dc2.8xlarge systems generally offer better performance than a cluster of eight dc2.xlarge nodes.
+- Data Volume: While fixing node types, it is great to have a clear idea of the total data volume right from the start itself. dc2.8xlarge systems generally offer better performance than a cluster of eight dc2.xlarge nodes.